oldu73/doc/docs/aws/amplify/Gen 2/Next.js/App Router Client Components.md

 **In Gen 2, every Git branch in your repository maps 1:1 to a fullstack branch in Amplify.**

+In `Repository settings`, set up `Branch autodetection` to `ON`, `Branch autodetection access control` to `Restricted` and auto build, to achieve automatic fullstack environments set up and deploy that match git branches.

 ### Create remote Git repository

 In local, check your git user basic parameters, name and email.